TrustEdge-Labs/.github/profile/README.md

 ## Call-to-Action

-"Join TrustEdge Labs in building trustable edge AI and secure cryptographic infrastructure for the next generation of privacy-preserving applications."
+**Join TrustEdge Labs in building trustable edge AI and secure cryptographic infrastructure for the next generation of privacy-preserving applications.**

 ## Repository Updates